-Henry Roth is a man afraid of commitment up until he meets the beautiful Lucy.
-They hit it off and Henry think he's finally found the girl of his dreams, until he discovers she has short-term memory loss and forgets him the very next day.
+Henry Roth is a man afraid of commitment until he meets the beautiful Lucy.
+They hit it off and Henry think he's finally found the girl of his dreams until discovering she has short-term memory loss and forgets him the next day.

 Henry Roth lives in a Hawaiian paradise with the company of endless women with no strings attached.
 This is until he meets Lucy Whitmore.
 Both Henry and Lucy enjoy the company of each other and feel the start of a serious relationship occurring.
 Approaching Lucy the next day, Henry is confused when Lucy fails to recognize him.
 This is the moment Henry discovers that Lucy actually suffers from short term memory loss and can't remember each individual day.
 Henry won't let this stop him and is prepared to make her fall in love with him all over again, each and every day.Written by

 91 of 118 people found this review helpful.